Welcome to 13.7, an opinion blog set at the intersection of science and culture.

 Science For A New Millennium

-Barbara J. King is Chancellor Professor of Anthropology at the College of William and Mary.
-With a long-standing research interest in primate behavior and human evolution, she has studied baboon foraging in Kenya and gorilla and bonobo communication at captive facilities in the United States.
-Recently, Barbara has taken up studies of animal emotion more broadly, including bison, elephants, domestic pets and primates.
+Barbara J. King is emerita professor of anthropology at the College of William and Mary.
+With a long-standing research interest in primate behavior and human evolution, she has studied baboon foraging in Kenya and gorilla and bonobo communication in captive settings in the United States.
+In recent years, King has focused on studies of animal emotion and issues of animal welfare more broadly, including those related to wildlife, zoo-confined animals, farmed animals and animal companions.

 Tania Lombrozo is an associate professor of Psychology at the University of California, Berkeley, as well as an affiliate of the Department of Philosophy and a member of the Institute for Cognitive and Brain Sciences.
 She directs the Concepts and Cognition Lab, where she and her students study aspects of human cognition at the intersection of philosophy and psychology, including the drive to explain and its relationship to understanding, various aspects of causal and moral reasoning, and all kinds of learning.